cleemazzulla/UC-Berkeley-MIDS-W261-Machine-Learning-At-Scale-Homework-Assignment/README.md

 **HW5 - PageRank**

-**HW 4 - Part 2 of 2: Supervised Learning of linear models at Scale.**
+**HW4 - Part 2 of 2: Supervised Learning of linear models at Scale.**

 **HW3 - Synonym Detection using Apache Spark**